F25MIST4610-62755-Group7/AthensBarTracker/README.md

 ```

-It's useful to know which vendors you work with the most.
+*Written by Bradford Moye*, It's useful to know which vendors you work with the most.
 First we find the total spend with each vendor by summing all transactions.
 Next, we select vendors with a total spend higher than the average.

 ### Which employee worked the most shifts?